 Federal Defense Lawyers Representing Individuals, Healthcare Providers, and Corporate Clients in Louisville, Lexington, and all of Kentucky

 If you are facing a federal healthcare fraud investigation, federal criminal charges, or a business dispute in Kentucky, the federal defense team at Oberheiden, P.C. can help.
-Our Kentucky Federal Criminal Defense lawyers have decades of experience and a significant record of success in investigations, negotiations, and federal court proceedings.
+Our Kentucky Federal Criminal Defense attorneys have decades of experience and a significant record of success in investigations, negotiations, and federal court proceedings.

 What are you entitled to expect from your legal representation?
 At Oberheiden, P.C., we believe that all individuals, healthcare providers, and other entities have the right to professional representation that is custom-tailored to their unique individual circumstances.
 And that they deserve to make informed decisions with their immediate and long-term best interests in mind.